expra-frankfurt/wise25/lecture/content/writing.md

 Scientific writing has the goal to convey information **as precisely and clearly as possible in as much detail as necessary using as few words as possible**.
 It should be objective and formal, but it should not be unnecessarily complicated or intellectual.
 Here are a few things to keep in mind:

-- No colloquial language (e.g., colloquial expressions, abbreviations):
+Do not use colloquial language (e.g., colloquial expressions, abbreviations):
-    **Bad**: _We don’t think there is much of an effect, the test scores were pretty much the same._
+> **Bad**: _We don’t think there is much of an effect, the test scores were pretty much the same._
-    **Good**: _We conclude that object size does not affect categorization speed as response times were not significantly correlated with object size._
+> **Good**: _We conclude that object size does not affect categorization speed as response times were not significantly correlated with object size._

-- Write from your perspective (“We” or “I”) and use active voice if possible:
+Write from your perspective (“We” or “I”) and use active voice if possible:
-    **Bad**: _Stimuli were manipulated to contain only low-level information._
+> **Bad**: _Stimuli were manipulated to contain only low-level information._
-    **Good**: _We manipulated stimuli to contain only low-level information._
+> **Good**: _We manipulated stimuli to contain only low-level information._

-- Use verb tense consistently:
+Use verb tense consistently:
   - Simple past for what you or others did: _We conducted an ANOVA… Kim (2015) showed…_
   - Simple present for conclusions and generalizations: _We conclude that font size affects reading speed._

-- Use clear, precise and objective language:
+Use clear, precise and objective language:
-     **Bad**: _Response times were roughly equal._
+> **Bad**: _Response times were roughly equal._
-     **Good**: _Response times did not differ significantly, t(48)  =  1.04, p = .304._
+> **Good**: _Response times did not differ significantly, t(48)  =  1.04, p = .304._

-- Explicitly name variables you are assessing or comparing:
+Explicitly name variables you are assessing or comparing:
-     **Bad**: _We found no effect of working memory load._
+> **Bad**: _We found no effect of working memory load._
-     **Good**: _We found no effect of working memory load on response times._
+> **Good**: _We found no effect of working memory load on response times._
+>

-     **Bad**: _Response times were shorter in the low-load condition._
+> **Bad**: _Response times were shorter in the low-load condition._
-     **Good**: _Response times were shorter in the low-load compared to the high-load condition._
+> **Good**: _Response times were shorter in the low-load compared to the high-load condition._

-- Use **consistent terminology** for conditions, abbreviations, etc. in the **text**, **table** and **figures**!
+Use **consistent terminology** for conditions, abbreviations, etc. in the **text**, **table** and **figures**!

-- Use simple language – no need to sound smart!
+Use simple language – no need to sound smart!
-     **Bad**: _Participants experiencing chronic somnolence due to inadequate nocturnal rest demonstrated significantly diminished vigilance._
+> **Bad**: _Participants experiencing chronic somnolence due to inadequate nocturnal rest demonstrated significantly diminished vigilance._
-     **Good**: _Participants who were sleep-deprived showed lower attention test scores._
+> **Good**: _Participants who were sleep-deprived showed lower attention test scores._

-- Avoid overly long sentences – try to break them up into shorter sentences:
+Avoid overly long sentences – try to break them up into shorter sentences:
-     **Bad**: _Although the experiment demonstrated that participants who engaged in mindfulness meditation reported lower stress levels and higher attention scores, it is not clear whether these effects would persist over a longer period or in a larger and more diverse population._
+> **Bad**: _Although the experiment demonstrated that participants who engaged in mindfulness meditation reported lower stress levels and higher attention scores, it is not clear whether these effects would persist over a longer period or in a larger and more diverse population._
-     **Good**: _Participants who engaged in mindfulness meditation reported lower stress levels and higher attention scores.
+> **Good**: _Participants who engaged in mindfulness meditation reported lower stress levels and higher attention scores.
 However, it is not clear whether these effects would persist over a longer period.
 Additionally, the effects require replication in a larger and more diverse population._

 <big>**Guide your readers through your text**</big>